jclouds/jclouds-site/documentation/devguides/contributing-to-documentation.md

 ---
 layout: jclouds
-title: Contributing to jclouds Documentation
+title: Contributing to the Documentation
 ---

-# Contributing to jclouds Documentation
+# Contributing to Apache jclouds&reg; Documentation

 ## Introduction